riscv-europe/summit-website-development/summit/2024/sideevents.md

 Friday June 28th will be dedicated to the following RISC-V and open source hardware *side events*:

-## CROSSCON & (Secure) Friends
+## Side Event 1: CROSSCON & (Secure) Friends, 9:00am-5:00pm

 Organized by the HORIZON EU-funded CROSSCON Project, this event - "CROSSCON & (Secure) Friends" - will disseminate advances related to RISC-V with a particular focus on the topic of security among a set of EU-funded projects, i.e., [CROSSCON](https://crosscon.eu), [ORSHIN](https://horizon-orshin.eu/), [REWIRE](https://rewireproject.eu/), [SPIRS](https://www.spirs-project.eu/), [SecOpera](https://secopera.eu/), and others.

-## TRISTAN Project
+## Side Event 2: TRISTAN Project

-The [TRISTAN](https://tristan-project.eu/) project will provide a free-access training on Open-Source EDA tooling for RISC-V solutions.
+The [TRISTAN](https://tristan-project.eu/) project will provide a free-access training on EDA tooling for RISC-V solutions.

+## Side Event 3: 1st Open-Source RISC-V Software Workshop, 9:00am-5:00pm

+History teaches us that any new hardware without good and widely-used software on top has no future.
+Countless examples exist even from the biggest manufacturers (e.g. Intel Itanium, IBM Cell, ...) without even considering competition (e.g Sun Microsystems's Ultrasparcs, Digital's Alphas, HP's ...).
+Regardless of the nostalgia and to ensure RISC-V is successful beyond small controllers, software and -specially- widely used software suites require the focus now to avoid repeating the errors of the past.

+This workshop is born to bring together all the researchers and developers in the open-source software arena to showcase their developments and stablish collaborations.
+This community can provide efficiently and effectively the necessary software in the different application areas where RISC-V can be deployed.

+This workshop focuses on software.
+From hardware simulators/emulators, through OSes/toolchains, to applications and software stacks.
+A special focus will be devoted to open-source and collaborative projects.

+For a detailed program visit the [Workshop Website](https://www.vitamin-v.eu/OpenSourceWorkshop).

+{% include jumboboxend.html %}

+{% include jumboboxstart.html
+    title = "Friday Side Events"
+    lead = "Information for Registration and Organization."
+%}

 ## Extra registration required